AnthonyCouval/jQueryNavigation/README.md

 # jQueryNavigation
-jQuery Navigation for one page website
+jQuery very simple Navigation for one page website Just for hiding/showing div depending of url